 There are many elliptical trainers on the market and they are fast becoming the number one choice for home use.
 They will of course vary in price but most models offer models with adjustable pedals.
 Consider your body type and if you’ll be sharing the machine before you decide on a model.

 mentioned earlier an elliptical cross trainer mimics our body’s walking action; this “elliptical motion” is achieved by the dual direction of the pedals and handles.
 A smooth and stable motion is vital for a low impact exercise.
 You don’t want any unnecessary jarring of the joints from poorly designed exercise machines.

 Manufacturers realise the importance of designing large footplates and comfortable handlebars and this will be highlighted as a main feature in the model’s description.
 The best elliptical motion is achieved when handlebars and footplates give a natural glide back and forth.

 Most models today offer dual-direction action that will accommodate changing upper and lower body workouts.
 And going in reverse will exercise different muscles especially the buttocks and hamstrings.

 Easy to read Display with Console Feedback

-Without getting too technical there are basically two types of cross trainer a belt driven and a magnetic.
+Without getting too technical there are basically two types of cross-trainer a belt-driven and magnetic.
 They both form resistance on the flywheel; cheaper models having belt tension and better models magnetic resistance.

 The general view would be to go for magnetic resistance simply because it is quieter and will last much longer.
 Magnetic resistance systems also require less maintenance.
-Look out for models that have a push button control on the display too.
+Look out for models that have push-button control on the display too.
 This will allow you to control the resistance without interrupting your workout.

 Adjustable Resistance levels with varied Programmes